Cilantro Lime Shrimp

 The Heart of the Table

 A bright, effortless seafood appetizer serves as the ultimate transitional anchor for a warm-weather gathering.
-Presenting a striking, jewel-toned platter of marinated shrimp immediately elevates the room, signaling unhurried, sophisticated hospitality while encouraging guests to gather, graze, and anchor the afternoon in effortless connection.
+Presenting a striking, jewel-toned platter of marinated shrimp immediately enhances the room, signaling unhurried, sophisticated hospitality while encouraging guests to gather, graze, and anchor the afternoon in effortless connection.

 The Art of the Host